Hikosuke Fukuda: Biography

-Fukuda was born in Yamaguchi Prefecture an graduated from the 7th class of the Imperial Japanese Army Academy in May 1896 and from the 16th class of the Army Staff College.
+Fukuda was born in Yamaguchi Prefecture and graduated from the 7th class of the Imperial Japanese Army Academy in May 1896 and from the 16th class of the Army Staff College.
 In December 1903, he was assigned to the Japanese Korean Army.
 He subsequently served on the staff of the Imperial Guard, the Personnel Department of the Imperial Japanese Army General Staff Office and the Ministry of the Army, and as a military attache to Vladivostok in Russia.
 He was promoted to major in 1908.
-In 1910, he was transferred to Omsk, and on his returned to Japan, was a military attache to the Russian Embassy in Tokyo.
+In 1910, he was transferred to Omsk, and on his return to Japan, was a military attache to the Russian Embassy in Tokyo.
 After serving as a battalion commander in the IJA 37th Infantry Regiment, he was promoted to Lieutenant colonel in 1913.
 In October 1915, he was sent as a military observer embedded within the Imperial Russian Army during World War I. In August 1916, he was promoted to colonel and in January 1917 was given command of the IJA 60th Infantry Regiment, which was part of the Japanese contingent in the Siberian Intervention.
 In August 1920, he was promoted to major general and given command of the IJA 15th Division.
 In May 1925, he was promoted to lieutenant general and commander of the Shimonoseki Fortress.
 In March 1926, he became commander of the IJA 6th Division.
 From April to September 1928, the division was dispatched to Shandong Province in China.